Inselnova Wiki

 Spy detection: Each Kennels level reduces enemy spy success chance by 1%, stacking with the Watch Tower penalty.

-Guard Hounds: The Kennels raises Guard HoundsGuard Hounds — war dogs that cannot board ships or leave the island, but bolster a garrison cheaply.
+Guard Hounds: The Kennels raises Guard HoundsGuard Hounds, war dogs that cannot board ships or leave the island, but bolster a garrison cheaply.
 Each Kennels level supports up to 30 hounds.

-Early Warning — Watch Tower
+Early Warning from the Watch Tower

 While spies gather intelligence abroad, the Watch TowerWatch Tower provides early warning at home.
 Higher levels reveal progressively more detail about incoming threats, giving time to muster a defense or evacuate resources.